-If you’ve been anywhere near a movie theater in the past two decades, you’re probably familiar with (if not a fan of) the $5 billion franchise The Fast and The Furious.
-All the sudden-turning, hard-shifting and adrenaline-pumping action is great for the big screen, but for those of us who don’t live our lives a quarter-mile at a time―you know, IT professionals and software application developers―the thought of our projects spinning out of control is a little less than desirable.
+If you’ve been anywhere near a movie theater in the past two decades, you’re probably familiar with (if not a fan of) the $5 billion franchise “The Fast and The Furious.”
+All the sudden-turning, hard-shifting, and adrenaline-pumping action is great for the big screen, but for those of us who don’t live our lives a quarter-mile at a time―you know, IT professionals and software application developers―the thought of our projects spinning out of control is a little less than desirable.

 QA was adopted during the 1980s, and the responsibilities of development and quality work were separated into two different and distinct resources in two separate organizational departments.
 For developers, this caused their focus to shift more toward development and away from quality, since quality was no longer their domain.
 QA became more focused on “testing for quality” rather than protecting the overall quality of an application.
 With quality engineering (QE), the focus shifts to defect prevention and “built-in quality,” versus the traditional QA focuses on defect discovery.

-User expectations and the need for speed
+User Expectations and the Need for Speed

 The fundamental agile principle that most organizations either struggle with or entirely miss is the transfer of ownership of quality from an external QA department to the scrum team.
-In order to truly achieve the seeming elusive “shift left” model (i.e. one where software testing is moved earlier in the development lifecycle – literally shifted left in the project plan), quality has to be built into every phase of the software development life cycle (SDLC) and quality metrics should be transparent to the scrum team at all times.
+In order to truly achieve the seemingly elusive “shift left” model (i.e., one where software testing is moved earlier in the development lifecycle – literally shifted left in the project plan), quality has to be built into every phase of the software development life cycle (SDLC) and quality metrics should be transparent to the scrum team at all times.
 Ultimately, this means that QE is baked into the process from the beginning.

 Extending the racing metaphor a bit, think of the QE Coach as a crew chief who provides a breadth of testing expertise and is responsible for teaching and enabling methodologies to support the team.
-For non-functional requirement activities, such as performance testing, subject matter experts (SME) can be used as shared resources to the scrum team.
+For non-functional requirement activities such as performance testing, subject matter experts (SME) can be used as shared resources to the scrum team.

 Shifting from traditional QA to this newer QE mindset is not always simple.
 Organizations should learn from others who have pivoted to this model and have proven accelerators to make the transition easier.
-In fact, organizations shifting to DevOps should consider this as well, as QE is that illusive “last mile” when it comes to achieving continuous and unattended testing throughout the SDLC.
+In fact, organizations shifting to DevOps should consider this as well, as QE is that elusive “last mile” when it comes to achieving continuous and unattended testing throughout the SDLC.